 Thanks for visiting!
 Explore my site to learn more about how I use Data Science methods in my academic and applied research work.
 I also run a blog in which I write about various topics.
 If you have questions or would like to discuss an opportunity to work together, feel free to get in touch.

-I am assistant research professor at the School of Government and Public Transformation of Tecnológico de Monterrey, and affiliated adjunct policy researcher at the Rand Corporation.
+I am assistant research professor at the School of Government and Public Transformation of Tecnológico de Monterrey.
 My work focuses on the development of new computational methods for studying technological change, and the use of data science methods for decision analysis under conditions of deep uncertainty.
 I currently lead applied research work on Mexico’s water and energy sectors, developing new simulation models and assisting stakeholders in decision making processes.
 I also lead the Decision Making Center of the School of Government and Public Transformation and co-lead applied policy research on climate change in Costa Rica, Argentina and Chile.
 I teach courses on systems modeling, advanced simulation techniques, econometrics and microeconomics.

 I am primarily interested in understanding the mechanisms by which new technologies are created and disseminated globally, with a special focus on the implications of rapid technological change on long-term sustainable and equitable economic growth.

 Over the last eight years I have worked on various research projects that apply the Robust Decision Making framework to complex and deeply uncertain environments, including planning long-term investments for water and energy infrastructure development, climate change mitigation and adaptation.
 I have been fortunate enough to do this kind of work in various countries in the American continent, including the US, Mexico, Peru and Argentina.
 As a result, a large proportion of my research is devoted to the development of new analytical tools and participatory processes for supporting decision analysis under conditions of deep uncertainty.